smart-edge-open/specs/openness_releasenotes.md

     - Script 02 will be run again (it will not remove all necessary K8s related artifacts)
     - We would recommend cleaning up the installation on the node
 - **OpenNESS 19.12**
   - Gateway in multi-node -  will not work when few nodes will have the same public IP (they will be behind one common NAT)
- - OpenNESS OnPremise: Can not remove a failed/disconnected the edge node information/state from the controller
+  - OpenNESS OnPremises: Can not remove a failed/disconnected the edge node information/state from the controller
+  - The CNCA APIs (4G & 5G) supported in this release is an early access reference implementation and does not support authentication
+  - Realtime kernel support has been temporarily disabled to address the Kubernetes 1.16.2 and Realtime kernel instability.

 # Release Content
 - **OpenNESS 19.06** OpenNESS Edge node, OpenNESS Controller, Common, Spec and OpenNESS Applications.